break-free/github-agent/README.md

     agent.run(request)
 ```

+Then run `main.py` and watch the sparks fly

 # Tips & Tricks
 * When requesting edits be made to a file, be sure to include "once" in the prompt, else it may make several duplicate edits.
 Sometimes thousands.
 Yes you read that correctly -- thousands.
 * If you request the agent to create a pull request on your behalf, you'll very likely need to manually merge and/or close the pull request before proceeding to any future changes.
 [See Current Known Limitations](#current-known-limitations)